Favorite Moments from Star Wars: Clone Wars

 Tenet (2020)

 Christopher Nolan is one of my favorite directors.
 His films are interesting to watch and often so complex that they require multiple rewatches.
-If I had to pick, I think Memento would be my top choice.
+If I had to pick, I think Memento would be my favorite.
 I loved the concept of how the events of the film unfolded.
-I heard about Tenet, but Tenet was released before people felt comfortable going back to a theater in person.
-With Tenet being available to watch on HBO Max, I figured it was time to sit down and finally watch it.
-I thought Tenet overall was an interesting film, but I don’t think I fully followed everything that happened.
+I heard about Tenet, but Tenet was released before people felt comfortable going back to the theater in person.
+With Tenet being available to watch on HBO Max, I figured it was time to sit down and watch it.
+I thought Tenet was an interesting film, but I don’t think I fully followed everything that happened.

 Tenet opens with a siege on an Opera House.
-The “Protagonist” (played by John David Washington) leads this mission and while the mission is a success, he’s captured and tortured.
-The Protagonist takes a suicide pill which ended up being faked.
-The Protagonist is recruited by an organization called “Tenet”.
+The “Protagonist” (played by John David Washington) leads this mission, and while the mission is a success, he’s captured and tortured.
+The Protagonist takes a suicide pill, which was fake.
+The Protagonist is recruited by an organization called Tenet.
 Part of his training is to learn about introverted bullets or bullets moving backward in time.
-The fear is if this is something that can be done with bullets, can other more dangerous weapons be manipulated in this way.
-The Protagonist starts to investigate where these bullets came from and learns about arms dealer Andrei Sator (played by Kenneth Branagh) who is linked to creating these bullets.
+The fear is that if this is something that can be done with bullets, can other, more dangerous weapons be manipulated in this way?
+The Protagonist investigates where these bullets came from and learns about arms dealer Andrei Sator (played by Kenneth Branagh), who is linked to creating these bullets.
 To help get closer to him, The Protagonist meets his estranged wife, Kat Barton (played by Elizabeth Debicki).
 The Protagonist, Kat, and Neil (played by Robert Pattinson) team up to take down Andrei and ensure he isn’t able to keep up with this level of technology.

 The Umbrella Academy (2019)

-The Umbrella Academy begins on October 1st 1989 where 43 women around the world give birth despite never showing any signs of being pregnant.
-Rich and egotistical Sir Reginald Hargreeves adopts seven of these children who start displaying extraordinary powers.
+The Umbrella Academy begins on October 1st, 1989, when forty-three women around the world give birth despite never showing any signs of being pregnant.
+Rich and egotistical Sir Reginald Hargreeves adopts seven of these children, who start displaying extraordinary powers.
 Reginald trains these children to be superheroes and announces them to the world as The Umbrella Academy.
-Flash forward to present day, Reginald has passed away and the heroes feel that something bad must have happened to him.
+Flash forward to the present day, Reginald has passed away, and the heroes feel that something bad must have happened to him.

 Each child within the Umbrella Academy has a number assigned to them besides their first name.
-Starting in chronological order, there’s Luther Hargreeves aka.
-Number One (played by Tom Hopper) who shows signs of extraordinary strength.
+Starting in chronological order, there’s Luther Hargreeves, aka.
+Number One (played by Tom Hopper), who shows signs of extraordinary strength.
 Diego Hargreeves aka.
-Number Two (played by David Castañeda) who can telekinetically move projectile objects to a specific target.
+Number Two (played by David Castañeda), who can telekinetically move projectile objects to a specific target.
 Allison Hargreeves aka.
-Number Three (played by Emmy Raver-Lampman) who can control minds by saying “I heard a rumor”.
+Number Three (played by Emmy Raver-Lampman), who can control minds by saying “I heard a rumor”.
 Klaus Hargreeves aka.
-Number Four (played by Robert Sheehan) who can see and communicate with the dead.
-Five Hargreeves (played by Aiden Gallagher) who can transport through time.
-Ben Hargreeves (played by Justin H. Min) who can summon horrors from his body.
-Ben is deceased and only Klaus can see him when season #1 begins.
-Finally, there’s Viktor Hargreeves (played by Elliot Page) who has been told his own life that he’s ordinary and has no powers.
-When season #1 begins, Five transports back to The Umbrella Academy from the future and lets everyone know that in a few days, an apocalpyse is going to happen which will kill everyone on Earth.
+Number Four (played by Robert Sheehan), who can see and communicate with the dead.
+Five Hargreeves (played by Aiden Gallagher), who can transport through time.
+Ben Hargreeves (played by Justin H. Min), who can summon horrors from his body.
+Ben is deceased, and only Klaus can see him when season #1 begins.
+Finally, there’s Viktor Hargreeves (played by Elliot Page), who has been told his whole life that he’s ordinary and has no powers.
+When season #1 begins, Five transports back to The Umbrella Academy from the future and lets everyone know that in a few days, an apocalypse is going to happen, which will kill everyone on Earth.
 The members of the Umbrella Academy initially don’t believe what Five is telling them.
 However, they do eventually believe Five and agree to help figure out what causes the apocalypse.

 One thing that I enjoy about The Umbrella Academy is how realistic it is.
-Each of the members of the Academy struggle with their powers and the negative connotations that come with them.
+Each of the members of the Academy struggles with their powers and the negative connotations that come with them.
 Klaus is a drug addict who numbs himself, so he doesn’t have to see the dead.
 I think of how traumatizing that must be for him as he finds solace in being high to escape what he’s capable of.
-Ben tries to bring out the good in Klaus which helps aid in Klaus’s character development.
+Ben tries to bring out the good in Klaus, which helps aid in Klaus’s character development.
 Luther sees himself as the leader, but doesn’t garner respect from the other Academy members.
-Allison uses her power on her daughter to try and prevent a toddler meltdown, but is discovered by her husband.
+Allison uses her power on her daughter to try to prevent a toddler meltdown, but is discovered by her husband.
 Her husband is granted sole custody of her daughter.
-Five is trapped in a young body despite having the knowledge of the future.
+Five is trapped in a young body despite having knowledge of the future.
 Finally, Viktor was told he wasn’t good enough and constantly feels overshadowed by the others.
-It shows that each of these characters are good people, but are contemplating how their powers have shaped their lives.
+It shows that each of these characters are good person, but is contemplating how their powers have shaped their lives.

 Ant-Man and the Wasp: Quantumania (2023)

-The first thing I heard about Ant-Man and the Wasp Quantumania was the film was getting negative reviews.
-There’s been a lot of discussions online about superhero movie fatigue which I feel contributed to the reviews that this movie received.
-I went to see Ant-Man last weekend and I liked it a lot.
-I felt that Ant-Man had a lot of build-ups considering that Kang the Conquerer (played by Jonathan Majors) will be the next Marvel villain to become front and center.
+The first thing I heard about Ant-Man and the Wasp: Quantumania was that the film was getting negative reviews.
+There’s been a lot of discussion online about superhero movie fatigue, which I feel contributed to the reviews this movie received.
+I went to see Ant-Man last weekend, and I liked it a lot.
+I felt that Ant-Man had a lot of build-up, considering that Kang the Conqueror (played by Jonathan Majors) will be the next Marvel villain to become front and center.

 I liked Kang as a villain.
-His motives are simple, he wants revenge for being exiled.
+His motives are simple: he wants revenge for being exiled.
 He feels it’s his duty to protect the multiverse by killing millions of people.
 Jonathan Majors knocks it out of the park.
-He’s someone who’s physically capable of holding his own in a fight and he has the tech to be a fierce opponent.
-I do think there’s much more potential to make Kang more lethal in future installments.
-This is for sure hinted at in the post-credit scene which by the way, I love the tie into the second season of Loki.
+He’s physically capable of holding his own in a fight, and he has the tech to be a fierce opponent.
+I think there’s much more potential to make Kang more lethal in future installments.
+This is hinted at in the post-credit scene, which, by the way, I love the tie into the second season of Loki.
 I wasn’t expecting that, so I was happy to see that connection.

 Underworld (2003)

-Underworld focuses on Selene (played by Kate Beckinsale) who leads a team to take down the Lycans as she is led to believe that the Lycans are evil and killed her family.
-As Selene is tracking a group of Lycans, she’s surprised to see that they are targeting a human which is unheard of.
+Underworld focuses on Selene (played by Kate Beckinsale), who leads a team to take down the Lycans, as she is led to believe that the Lycans are evil and killed her family.
+As Selene is tracking a group of Lycans, she’s surprised to see that they are targeting a human, which is unheard of.
 Selene feels that’s suspicious enough, so she finds Michael (played by Scott Speedman), the human that Selene feels is being targeted.
-Selene is correct as Michael was attacked by Lucian (played by Michael Sheen).
-Selene is too late and sees Michael has been bitten by Lucian.
-Selene is aware something is going on, but she’s gaslit by her clan who tells her there is nothing to fear.
-Selene turns her back on the clan to try to save Michael along with uncovering why he’s being targeted, to begin with.
+Selene is correct, as Michael was attacked by Lucian (played by Michael Sheen).
+Selene is too late and sees that Michael has been bitten by Lucian.
+Selene is aware that something is going on, but she’s gaslit by her clan, who tells her there is nothing to fear.
+Selene turns her back on the clan to try to save Michael, along with uncovering why he’s being targeted, to begin with.

 Besides Seline, I think the cast in Underworld helps make this a more memorable supernatural action film.
 Michael Sheen as Lucian was a perfect casting choice.
 Lucian has this sort of goth, animalistic look to him.
-Lucian is the type of villain who isn’t physical, but more manipulative as he plays both sides of this war.
-Bill Nighy plays Viktor, one of Selene’s mentors as she became a vampire.
-Viktor is a character that is cold-hearted, yet he has a soft spot for Selene which is proven throughout the film.
+Lucian is the type of villain who isn’t physical, but more manipulative, as he plays both sides of this war.
+Bill Nighy plays Viktor, one of Selene’s mentors, as she becomes a vampire.
+Viktor is a cold-hearted character, yet he has a soft spot for Selene, which is proven throughout the film.

 It was fun to watch Underworld for the first time.
 I’m glad that I could cross another film off my list.